An innovative hybrid conceptual and methodological participatory approach combining elements from:

 • The participants will keep diaries during the interval periods.

-• Low Carbon Committees will be established at each demonstration site consisting of students, teachers, organisational staff, and representatives from the wider educational community, such as public institutions and NGOs.
+• Sustainability Competences Teams/Committees will be established at each demonstration site consisting of students, teachers, organisational staff, and representatives from the wider educational community, such as public institutions and NGOs.

 • Deliberative workshops usually consist of three stages: information sharing, dialogue, and deliberation.